simonstead/okrs/_posts/individual/2017-05-04-individual.md

 ### Status

-* Rewritten in python.
+* Rewritten in python :ballot_box_with_check:
-* Need to wire it up to an s3 bucket to persist the data
+* Unsure whether we should persist the data to s3, or use a PG database in the backend.
+Currently exploring both options.
-* Need to update tests
+* Need to update tests when I know which implementation
+* Meeting with Rob Bowley and Anna Goss on 23rd May to discuss its future.
+* Possibly using the publishing platform's forms service.

 <br><br>